How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 10. Schedule Regular Health Check-ups

-Liver diseases often progress silently without noticeable symptoms until advanced stages.
-Regular liver function tests (LFTs) and ultrasound screenings can detect early abnormalities.
+Liver diseases generally progress silently, without noticeable symptoms until advanced stages.
+Regular Liver Function Tests (LFTs) and ultrasound screenings play a vital role in detecting liver abnormalities early and preventing complications.

 At PACE Hospitals, Hyderabad, our hepatology team offers: